 If you have been charged with forgery, then you need to contact one of our criminal defense attorneys immediately to protect your interests.The Four Degrees of Forgery

-First Degree: When someone commits second-degree forgery and puts the writing to use or offers it to someone else.
-A person who printed counterfeit money would be committing second-degree forgery, but if they bought anything with that money, it would be first-degree.
+- First Degree: When someone commits second-degree forgery and puts the writing to use or offers it to someone else.
+A person who merely printed counterfeit money would be committing second-degree forgery, but if they bought anything with the counterfeit money they printed, it would be first-degree.

-Second Degree: When someone makes, alters, or possesses any forged writing other than fake checks.
-This can include counterfeit money, forged documents, and fake badges and trademarks.
+- Second Degree: When someone makes, alters, or possesses any forged writing other than fake checks.

-In order to be convicted with forgery, you need to demonstrate an "intent to defraud" - this means that you intended to deceive others or better your own position using forgery.
-To be convicted with second or first-degree forgery, you also need to have knowledge that the writing was forged.
+In order to be convicted of any kind of forgery in the state of Georgia, you need to demonstrate a clear and obvious "intent to defraud".
+This means that you clearly intended to deceive others or better your own position using forged writings.
+To be convicted with second or first-degree forgery, the state will also need to prove you knew that the writing was forged.

 Punishment for forgery will differ greatly depending on which degree you are charged with.
 If you are charged with first-degree forgery, then you could be facing anywhere from one to fifteen years in jail.
 Second and third-degree forgery will usually result in one to five years in jail.
 Fourth-degree forgery is considered a misdemeanor unless you have prior convictions.
-In that case, you could be facing anywhere from one to five years in jail.
+In that case, you could be facing anywhere from one to five years in jail, depending on how many times you were convicted before.

 If you have been charged with forgery, you could find yourself facing serious legal consequences.
 The criminal defense lawyers with the Don Turner Legal Team have years of experience representing clients charged with forgery.
 Contact us today for a free consultation and see how we can help you with your criminal case.